 In 2002, Dr. Kristene E. Whitmore M.D. published Complementary and Alternative Therapies as Treatment Approaches for Interstitial Cystitis citing Desert Harvest Super-Strength Aloe Vera among the nutraceuticals effective for managing IC symptoms.

-patients self-reported that they ‘experienced relief’ with concentrated oral
+- 92% of patients self-reported that they ‘experienced relief’ with concentrated oral aloe vera.